 … Historian Research fellow at the Central European Research Institute for Art History, working in avantgarde research.
 She started her studies in art history at Pázmány Péter Catholic University (BA, 2017), and completed her MA degree at the Eötvös Loránd University (ELTE) – Institute of Art History (2019).
 She is currently a PhD candidate at the ELTE Doctoral School of Philosophy, the subject of her thesis is visual propaganda in Hungary during World War II.
 The focus of her research is …

 … Beke (1944–2022) with Hungarian and international (especially Central and Eastern European) (neo-)avantgarde artists over several decades, as well as his documents, art projects, manuscripts, photographs, slides and printed publications.
 Of these, the so-called Imagination/Idea project conceived by Beke deserves special mention, along with many aspects of Hungarian conceptual art, mail art, fluxus, land art, happenings, environments, and action art.
-The László Beke Archives make a …
+The László Beke Archive make a …

 … It includes documents reflecting an increasing integration of professional (e.g. Iparterv, neo-avantgarde peers) and official correspondence (relating to studies, schools, work, scholarship applications) into a personal (family, acquaintances, friends) social network.
 The material can be broken down into the following subgroups: written correspondence (personal, professional, friendly), books, catalogues (building professional knowledge, direct or indirect involvement), …